 Cognitive Behaviour Therapy (CBT)

 I use CBT to help clients make sense of and understand the patterns related to their thoughts, emotions, physical sensations, and behaviours.
 CBT is a highly effective therapy and can help to break down patterns of avoidance, understand the impact of thoughts, and lead to trying new behaviours, which can make a huge difference.

 I have seen some amazing shifts with EMDR.
 This theory suggests that different beliefs were formed out of past experiences/trauma.
 I work with clients to process these memories so they are able to talk about their experiences without the level of disturbance previously felt.
 We also work on preparing for how they’d like things to be in the future.

 Sessions are confidential and information will only be shared with client permission, in supervision, or if there are concerns regarding harm.
-It’s also good practice for me to update your GP when engaging in therapy.
+Where appropriate, we may agree for me to update your GP when engaging in therapy.

-I work in accordance with the Health Practitioners Competence Assurance Act (2003), the Health Information Privacy Code (1994), the Privacy Act (1993), and the Code of Ethics for Psychologists Working in Aotearoa/New Zealand (2002).
-Client information is stored securely using PowerDiary, who comply with the General Data Protection Regulation (GDPR), as shown on their website.
+I work in accordance with the Health Practitioners Competence Assurance Amendment Act (2019), the Health Information Privacy Code (2020), the Privacy Act (2020), the Children’s Act (2014) and the Code of Ethics for Psychologists Working in Aotearoa/New Zealand (2002).
+Client information is stored securely using PowerDiary, who comply with the General Data Protection Regulation (GDPR), as well as HIPAA and PIPEDA, as shown on their website (powerdiary.com/security).